terhardt/Thesis-template/README.md

 The template splits all the different parts of the thesis into separate files for easier version control.

+The main file is `thesis.tex` which contains the preamble, author, title, date variables as well as the include statements for the different sub-files.

 The main title/cover block is set in the `title.tex` file  which is than included in the `cover.tex` and `titlepage.tex` files to make sure that the same author and title is present on both.